 The older you get, the greater your risk of developing cataracts.
 By learning more about the causes, symptoms, and treatment of cataracts, you can be better prepared to handle this condition.
-The answers to the following cataract FAQs from Orlando Eye Institute in Windermere/West Orlando answers many of the questions you may have about cataracts and the effects they have on your vision.
+The answers to the following cataract FAQs from Remagin in Windermere/West Orlando answers many of the questions you may have about cataracts and the effects they have on your vision.

 What Exactly Is a Cataract?